The Best 8 Small Business Startup Loans & How To Get A Startup Loan Explained

 ---|

-The downside of business credit cards is high-interest rates, which can really add up over time.
+Higher interest rates for business credit cards can add up over time.
 Keeping a high balance for a long period of time will result in a loan that is more expensive than other options.
 This is why it’s recommended to pay down debt as quickly as possible to avoid potentially paying thousands of dollars in interest.

 The Small Business Administration doesn’t just offer microloans.
 In fact, the SBA has several loan programs to help startups get the funding they need.